How to set up automated document verification workflows

 The AI produces a structured decision for each file:

-- Approved: all checks pass, the file advances automatically.
+- Approved: All checks pass, the file advances automatically.

-- Review required: one or more points need human validation.
+- Review required: One or more points need human validation.
 The AI specifies the exact reason for the alert.

-- Rejected: the document is non-compliant.
+- Rejected: The document is non-compliant.
 A detailed reason is generated for applicant notification.

 Files requiring human review are prioritized by risk level and assigned to the most qualified available operator.